nrser/splat-logger/docs/content/splatlog/lib/rich/formatter/index.md

 ```

 #### `!a` — `ascii` Conversion ####

-Just like `!r`, but uses `ascii` to generate the highlighted string.
+Simply runs `ascii` on the value and highlights the result with
+`rich.highlighter.ReprHighlighter`.

 ```python
 >>> @dataclass